Florida-based restaurant chain to open its 1st SC venue in North Charleston soon

 A restaurant new to the Charleston market will open its first location in South Carolina within the next few weeks.

-Bahama Breeze, a Caribbean-inspired chain offering seafood, chicken, steaks and tropical drinks, could open as early as late February or early March at 7811 Rivers Ave. in North Charleston, according to onsite workers.
+Bahama Breeze, a Caribbean-inspired chain offering seafood, chicken, steaks and tropical drinks, is tentatively set to open by late March at 7811 Rivers Ave. in North Charleston, according to a company statement.

 Its website says it is, "Opening spring 2021," and a restaurant spokeswoman said a more definite date will be announced in the next few weeks.

-Construction on the new restaurant is nearing completion at the former Sears automotive site on an outparcel next to retailer Burlington in Northwoods Mall.
+Construction on the new restaurant, which was delayed by the COVID-19 pandemic, is nearing completion at the former Sears automotive center on a 2.2-acre outparcel next to Burlington at Northwoods Mall.
+Last fall, California-based Four Corners Property Trust, a real estate firm that invests in dining establishments, forked over $2.82 million for the site, which has a 10-year lease.

-Bahama Breeze operates 42 locations, mainly along the East Coast, but with a few others scattered across the country in major U.S. cities, including Seattle, Chicago, Memphis, Detroit and Las Vegas.
-Florida is home to 20 locations.
+Bahama Breeze operates 42 locations, mainly along the East Coast and with 20 in Florida, but a few are scattered across the country in major U.S. cities, including Seattle, Chicago, Memphis, Detroit and Las Vegas.
+The chain's nearest restaurants to South Carolina are in Atlanta and Raleigh.

 Rolling in